minio/docs/source/operations/concepts/erasure-coding.rst

 ------------

 An *Erasure Set* is a group of drives onto which MinIO writes erasure coded objects.
-MinIO randomly and uniformly distributes the data and parity blocks of a given object across the erasure set drives, where a given drive has no more than one block of either type per object (no overlap).
+MinIO randomly and uniformly distributes the data and parity shards of a given object across the erasure set drives, where a given drive has no more than one block of either type per object (no overlap).

 MinIO automatically calculates the number and size of Erasure Sets ("stripe size") based on the total number of nodes and drives in the :ref:`Server Pool <minio-intro-server-pool>`, where the minimum stripe size is 2 and the maximum stripe size is 16.
 All erasure sets in a given pool have the same stripe size, and MinIO never modifies nor allows modification of stripe size after initial configuration.